Localization and entanglement characterization of edge states in HgTe quantum wells in a finite strip geometry: Spin probabilities and spin-band entanglement measures

-In Fig. \ref{Fig:Probabilityspin} we plot the probabilities $P_\Psi(\uparrow)$ and $P_\Psi(\downarrow)$ for the first conduction $\Psi_{1c}$ and valence $\Psi_{1v}$ edge states as a function of $(k,y)$.
+In Fig. \ref{Fig:Probabilityspin_edge_allBZ} we plot the probabilities $P_\Psi(\uparrow)$ and $P_\Psi(\downarrow)$ for the first conduction $\Psi_{1c}$ and valence $\Psi_{1v}$ near-gap states as a function of $(k,y)$ in the entire Brillouin zone $[-\pi/a,\pi/a]$.
 Lighter colors represent higher probability zones.
-Probability densities are unbalanced at the boundaries $y=0,L$ depending on the propagation direction given by the sign of $k$.
-This is a reflection of the existence of counterpropagating modes of opposite spin at the edges.
-Note that these probabilities are invariant under the sign of the helicity $\mathrm{sign}(k s)$, with $s=\pm 1$ the spin, for each value of $y$.
-This is again a reflect of the experimental confirmation in \cite{Brune2012} that the transport in the edge channels is spin polarized.
+Probability densities are unbalanced at the boundaries $y=0,L$ for low momenta $k$, depending on the propagation direction given by the sign of $k$.
+This is again a reflection of the existence of counterpropagating modes of opposite spin at the edges (helical edge modes), which is consistent with the experimental confirmation in \cite{Brune2012} that the transport in the edge channels is spin polarized.
+This is so because, at each edge of the strip, the sign $\text{sign}(ks)$ is well defined, being $+1$ for the $y=0$ edge and $-1$ for the $y=L$ edge.

+The magenta line in Fig. \ref{Fig:Probabilityspin_edge_allBZ} (lower panel) corresponds to the cutoff momentum $k_c=0.383\mathrm{nm}^{-1}$ in Table \ref{tabla2} (valence states) distinguishing edge from bulk regions.
+For conduction states we provide a zoom of the edge state region in Fig. \ref{Fig:Probabilityspin_edge} since, unlike for valence states, the cutoff $k_c=0.03\mathrm{nm}^{-1}$ is too small (compared to $\pi/a$) to be appreciated.
+Fig. \ref{Fig:Probabilityspin_edge_allBZ} says that the spin polarization structure, as evidenced by the diagonal components $P_\Psi(\uparrow)$ and $P_\Psi(\downarrow)$ of the RDM $\varrho$, is characteristic of the edge-state region $|k|\lesssim k_c$, blurring upon entering the bulk-state region $|k|\gtrsim k_c$.
+This could be another alternative criterion to distinguish edge-state from bulk-state regions.